 For information on staff and students follow the links.

 Current Quantum Systems Seminars

 Data61 has established a new quantum technology program, focused in the areas of quantum software, quantum security, and quantum algorithms & applications.
-This seminar series will invite quantum experts to provide an updated summary of the global research on the topics of interest, highlight key challenges in the development of quantum technologies and stimulate new ideas for future research directions.
-The seminar series will also provide engagement and networking opportunities for Data61 researchers.
-The seminars will be scheduled on the last Wednesday (3-4 PM) of every month, with the first seminar on August 31.
+This seminar series invites quantum experts to provide an updated summary of the global research on the topics of interest, highlight key challenges in the development of quantum technologies and stimulate new ideas for future research directions.
+The seminar series also provides engagement and networking opportunities for Data61 researchers.

 If you want to be kept updated about our Quantum Systems Seminars, please send an email to email@example.com